describe-data/course_r_actuaries/README.md

 # course_r_actuaries
-This repo contains all the materials needed for the Agrippa Data Consulting "R for Actuaries" course
+This repo contains all the materials needed for the Describe Data "R for Actuaries" course